toyoaki/eloquent-javascript/README.md

 ch07 - elife project

-Created an animated representation of the world and its elements using D3.
+Created a custom animated representation of the world and its elements using D3.